FilledStacks/feedback-nova/chapter_2_order_builder/README.md

 - ProductOption: the seletable options within an option group
 - OrderItem: a model that represents the configuration of product + option + quantity for the API

+In addition to the models I created one unit test to get you in the swing of things.
+It's failing, so you can start by fixing that unit test.

 ## Additional context

 On checkout the API expects a model that describes what was ordered.
 It needs to know: